elotech47/pyQSS/README.md

 ## Acknowledgments

 - Based on the CHEMEQ2 algorithm
-- Inspired by the work of [relevant papers/authors]
+- Inspired by the Quasi-Steady-State method described in:
+  > Mott, D., Oran, E., & van Leer, B. (2000).
+A Quasi-Steady-State Solver for the Stiff Ordinary Differential Equations of Reaction Kinetics. *Journal of Computational Physics*, 164(2), 407-428. https://doi.org/10.1006/jcph.2000.6605
 - Built with pybind11 for Python-C++ integration

 ## Support